 PRECAUTIONS: Dust from clay and glaze contains particulate silica that is injurious to health.
 Long-term exposure can cause silicosis, a chronic blockage of the lungs similar to emphysema.
 To keep all members safe, any dust creating activity is prohibited.
-This means no sanding, sweeping, blowing, unnecessary waiving of the slab roller canvas, or whatever.
+This means no sanding, sweeping, blowing of clay, or shaking slab roller canvases out.
 Glazes may also contain other hazardous elements, so don’t eat or drink while glazing and avoid skin contact.
 However, when fired, the Studio glazes contain no lead and are safe for food.

 CLEAN UP with a damp sponge, wet mop, or use a spray bottle to wet surfaces and wipe up with a damp sponge.
 Everyone is required to wipe down surfaces and mop the floor around their wheel or worktable before leaving.
 Clean-up is part of your session so always give yourself enough time at the end of your session to clean (usually 10 - 15 min.)

 LABEL any of your work left in the damp-room with your name, phone #, date and “Drop-In.”
 Trimmed work should be labeled with a “D” on the base of your pot.
 Unlabeled work may be removed; If you don’t want your work disturbed, then label it!

 ACTIVITY: You are considered "inactive" in the drop-in program if it has been 4 weeks or more from your last session.
 To reactivate your activity all you need to do is attend a new session at the studio.
 You can also designate yourself as "inactive" at any time after your work is fully completed at the studio.
 Be aware that once you are inactive you should not use the studio for storage of any kind, and any work or tools left are in danger of being purged.